 - Item is the mechanism for moving funds between users in the API.

 - Float user is a user you may create, if required, to temporarily hold the balance of funds (float) you wish to split and transfer to multiple users' wallet accounts before you perform the payouts.

-- Payin is money being paid into the Zai ecosystem.
+- Payin is money being paid into the Zai ecosystem from a bank account.

 - Payout is money being paid out of the Zai ecosystem to a bank account.